-Our spinal disks are vulnerable to a loss of hydration, so it's very important to stay hydrated.
+Our spinal discs are vulnerable to a loss of hydration, so it's very important to stay hydrated.

-Slipped or ruptured disks occur when a loss of fluid causes the disks to become brittle and eventually slip out of place.
+Slipped discs occur when a loss of fluid causes the disks to become brittle and eventually slip out of place.

 Slipped disks are also a major cause of sciatica, making it even more important to keep your spine hydrated.

 The muscles in your lower back and abdomen that make up your core need to be strong in order to support your spine and take pressure off of your lower back.